A survey of high-$z$ galaxies: SERRA simulations: Results

 Here we focus our analysis at $z=7.7$ and we start by looking at the halo mass to stellar mass relation, that is often used as a benchmark for the efficiency of star formation.
 The relation for central galaxies in \code{serra} is presented in Fig. \ref{fig:halo_mass_stellar_mass}.
 At $z=7.7$ the halo masses range from about $10^{9}$ to $5\times 10^{11}\msun$ and the stellar mass of central galaxies from about $10^6$ to $5\times 10^{10}\msun$.
 Few objects with mass of $\simeq 10^6 \msun$ are present, as most of them are embedded in halos hosting more massive galaxies, while smaller objects are not identified as galaxies, because of the threshold of 20 stellar particles adopted in the definition (see Sec. \ref{sec_identification}).

-In the same figure we compare with the results from abundance matching models \citep{behroozi:2013_c,moster:2013} and the $M_\star-M_{h}$ from numerical simulations \citep{xu:2016,ma:2018}.
+In the same figure we compare with the results from abundance matching models \citep{behroozi:2013_c,behroozi:2019,moster:2013,moster:2018} and the $M_\star-M_{h}$ from numerical simulations \citep{xu:2016,ma:2018}.

 The central galaxies in \code{serra} have an average trend that is in broad agreement with the $M_\star-M_{h}$ from \citet{behroozi:2013_c}.
 Notably, the redshift-dependent turnover at $M_h\sim 10^{11}\msun$, corresponding to the turnover at $L_\star$ in the luminosity function, is well reproduced.
 The \code{serra} predictions diverge from the \citet{behroozi:2013_c} curve at $M_h \lsim 5\times 10^{10}\msun$: most of the galaxies show a larger stellar mass, with few blatant outliers that sit well below it.
 Qualitatively a similar behaviour is found when comparing with \citet{moster:2013}, although at $z=7.7$ there is a disagreement at more than $1\sigma$ around $M_h\sim 10^{11}\msun$ between \citet{moster:2013} and \citet{behroozi:2013_c}; such a disagreement is mainly due to the different assumption in the abundance matching models and the different extrapolation methods \citep[see also][]{behroozi:2015,moster:2018}.
-In particular, for $M_h \lsim 10^{10}$ and at $z\gsim 6$ \citet{behroozi:2013_c} should be taken with care, since results in that range have been extrapolated due to the lack of data.
+In particular, for $M_h \lsim 10^{10} \msun$ and at $z\gsim 6$ \citet{behroozi:2013_c} should be taken with care, since results in that range have been extrapolated due to the lack of data.
+The situation is qualitatively similar also by considering updated versions of the abundance matching models \citep{moster:2018,behroozi:2019}.

 Despite these caveats, in the present work we take the $M_\star-M_{h}$ from \citet{behroozi:2013_c} as a reference.
 With this considerations in mind, it seems that feedback at the low mass end in \code{SERRA} is too weak to suppress star formation significantly and/or the lack of resolution to solve the mini-halo progenitors is spoiling the evolution of low mass galaxies.

 As \citet{behroozi:2013_c} is broadly consistent with the relation from \citet{ma:2018}, similar considerations hold for the comparison between \code{serra} and \code{FIRE-2}.
 However, note that the latter reports no redshift evolution for the $M_\star-M_{h}$, while -- particularly at high redshift -- there is a rapid evolution in the $M_\star-M_{h}$ from \citet{behroozi:2013_c}.
 In the low-mass end results from \code{SERRA} are closer to what reported by \code{Renaissance} as analysed in \citet{xu:2016}; note that we report the fit from \citet{xu:2016} extrapolating at $M_h > 10^{10} \msun$, so extra care should be taken in looking at the high mass end from \code{Renaissance}.